- CCTV Video Analytics & AI

 To use CCTV within schools, the Information Commissioner’s Office (ICO)’s code of practice must be adhered to.
 This includes having signs visible around the school which inform people they are being filmed.
 You must also register with the ICO and may have to pay a data protection fee because you will be processing personal data.

-The physical safety of your students is a crucial element to a place of education, and the fallout of an incident such as slips, trips and falls can cause a safeguarding nightmare.
+The physical safety of your students is a crucial element to a place of education, and the fallout of an incident such as slips, trips and falls can cause a health and safety nightmare.
 The support of a reliable CCTV system for evidential purposes is a useful asset.

 In June 2021 the National Cyber Security Centre (NCSC) released an alert to the education sector encouraging institution to protect their networks to prevent ransomware attacks.
 This is a serious consideration to make when introducing security systems to a school, as this data needs to be properly protected and it is evident that schools are targeted.